 Your webpage's title and headers announce what the page is about, providing clear, direct information to the user:

 - Titles should speak directly to the challenge or question users are seeking by visiting your content to address.

-- Headers allow users to skim and comprehend your content.
+- Website headers allow users to skim and comprehend your content.
 They should support and directly associate with your page title.